o3de/o3de.org/content/docs/userguide/nvidia/physx/configuration-collision-layer-and-group-programming.md

 description: ' Create layers and groups programatically in &ALYlong;. '
 title: Creating Collision Layers and Groups Programmatically
 ---
-# Creating Collision Layers and Groups Programmatically<a name="physx-configuration-collision-layer-and-group-programming"></a>
+# Creating Collision Layers and Groups Programmatically {#physx-configuration-collision-layer-and-group-programming}

 The API for collision layers and groups is defined in the `Collision.h` and `CollisionBus.h` headers\.
 The following code shows example include statements\.